Italy, after Fitch cuts outlook, vows to respect EU commitments

 “We have commitments to Europe that must be respected, but they essentially are a function of the financial markets,” Economy Minister Giovanni Tria said in Shanghai on Saturday.

-The comments were first reported by state news agency Ansa and later confirmed by a spokeswoman traveling with Tria.
+The comments were first reported by state news agency Ansa and later confirmed by a spokeswoman travelling with Tria.

 The coalition of the far-right League and anti-establishment 5-Star Movement, which took office in June, plans to increase welfare spending and cut taxes next year to follow through on their campaign pledges.

-But recent data have indicated that economic growth is slowing this year, further reducing the government’s room to maneuver.
+But recent data have indicated that economic growth is slowing this year, further reducing the government’s room to manoeuvre.

 After the Fitch announcement, a source in the prime minister’s office said the government’s 2019 budget would “confirm the commitment to proceed along the path to reduce Italian debt”.